Pezebuike/Kubernetes-Troublehsooting/README.md

 # 1.1 Master Node Configuration Files

+**Health Check Probe in Kubernetes**

+**1. Startup Probe(TCP)**
+- First is TCP probe in this we uses TCP socket.
+The kubelet will attempt to open a socket to your container on the specified port.
+-  If it can establish a connection, the container is considered healthy, if it can't it is considered a failure.

+**2. **

 # 1.1.1 API server

 - Ensure that the API server pod specification file permissions are set to 644 or more restrictive